 Poster presentation recognized or displayed at a conference - SHOW IT!

 Poetry reading, singing, reading of a dramatic scene -PERFORM IT!

 Critical essay, summary of your research –PRESENT IT!

-FOSA Submissions will be accepted through Friday, April 1st until 5pm.
-All submissions will require a brief abstract describing the work to be presented.
-Submit FOSA application
+FOSA Submissions were accepted through Friday, April 1st until 5pm.
+All submissions required a brief abstract describing the work to be presented.

 Student Development and Leadership Awards